UPDATED at 8:21 P.M. EST on 2018-04-13

 On Wednesday, ICC judge Antoine Kesia-Mbe Mindua issued a decision that Bensouda's request for a ruling on jurisdiction over the Rohingya deportation met existing criteria and assigned the request to a pretrial chamber.

-The Myanmar government said Bensouda's assertion of the extension of jurisdiction is not in line with the ICC Charter and other international statutes to which the country is not a party.
+The Myanmar government said Bensouda's assertion of the extension of jurisdiction is not in line with the Rome Statute, the treaty that governs the ICC and to which Myanmar is not a party.

 “The extension of jurisdiction to non-parties may have a reverberating effect on all non-parties in the world challenging long established principles such as legal certainty,” the statement issued by Aung San Suu Kyi’s office said.